harshpalas/PasswordGenerator-react/README.md

+A simple password generator webapp using React

+To run this:

-"A simple password generator webapp using react" to run this: clone this project to your local machine run the following commands npm install npm rum dev
+1. Clone this project to your local machine

+2. Navigate into the project folder: cd your-project-folder-name

+3. Install dependencies:
+   npm install

+4. Start the development server: npm run dev